George Vancouver: Royal Navy

+Nootka Crisis

-In the late 1780s the Spanish Empire commissioned an expedition to the Pacific Northwest.
-In 1789 the Nootka Crisis developed, and Spain and Britain came close to war over ownership of Nootka Sound on contemporary Vancouver Island, and – of greater importance – over the right to colonise and settle the Pacific Northwest coast.
+In the late 1780s, the Spanish Empire commissioned an expedition to the Pacific Northwest.
+In 1789, the Nootka Crisis developed, and Spain and Britain came close to war over ownership of Nootka Sound on contemporary Vancouver Island, and – of greater importance – over the right to colonise and settle the Pacific Northwest coast.
 Henry Roberts had recently taken command of the survey ship HMS Discovery (a new vessel named in honour of the ship on Cook's voyage) with the prospect of another round-the-world voyage, and Roberts selected Vancouver as his first lieutenant, but they both were then posted to other warships due to the crisis.
 Vancouver went with Joseph Whidbey to the 74-gun ship of the line HMS Courageux.
 When the first Nootka Convention ended the crisis in 1790, Vancouver was given command of Discovery to take possession of Nootka Sound and to survey the coasts.